Growing Degree Day Calculator

 Over a period of days, the total GDD is the sum of each day's contribution:

 The base temperature reflects the minimum temperature at which a crop begins meaningful growth.
 Different crops, and sometimes different varieties, use different base values.
-Using a base that is too low or too high can distort your interpretation of GDD totals.
+Using a base that is too low or too high can distort your interpretation of GDD totals, so this is the most important input decision you make before pressing calculate.

 | Crop | Typical base temperature (°C) |